mkozjak/koa-cache-lite/README.md

 ### cache.middleware() -> Generator

-Start the caching process and returns a generator which can be used in conjunction with koa.use().
+Starts the caching process and returns a generator which can be used in conjunction with koa.use().

 ```js
 koa.use(cache.middleware())